AnyLogic: anyLogistix supply chain optimization software

-The AnyLogic Company converted its development efforts for the supply chain domain in a separate software tool – anyLogistix.
+The AnyLogic Company converted its development efforts for the supply chain domain into a separate software tool—anyLogistix.
 This spin-off product was introduced in 2014 as AnyLogic Logistics Network Manager and was renamed anyLogistix in 2015.

 anyLogistix is based on the AnyLogic and CPLEX engines, GIS, and the new industry-oriented GUI.
-It also includes algorithms and techniques specific for supply chain design and optimization.
-Like other simulation software such as Arena and SIMUL8, optimization functionality is provided by OptQuest. anyLogistix is fully integrated with AnyLogic, for instance, AnyLogic can be used for customization of objects inside anyLogistix, including warehouses, production sites, suppliers, inventory, sourcing, and transportation policies.
+It also includes algorithms and techniques specific to supply chain design and optimization.
+Like other simulation software, optimization functionality is provided by OptQuest. anyLogistix is fully integrated with AnyLogic, for instance, AnyLogic can be used for customization of objects inside anyLogistix, including warehouses, production sites, suppliers, inventory, sourcing, and transportation policies.